13 Gale St. Oregon, IL. 61061

 To give our customers the best drinking water possible every day and then treat the water disposed of to the highest standards possible so its return to the Rock River does not impact the waterway in a negative way.

 Oregon’s Water and Wastewater staff are very proud of the work they do.
 Water and wastewater are two of the things used every day by our customers.
 The work we do is daily (365 days/year) and includes monitoring & testing of our drinking water as well as everyday maintenance at the wastewater treatment plant.
 This is in addition to responsibilities for existing infrastructure and capital improvement projects.
 Oregon’s Well Houses, Wastewater Treatment Plant, and five lift stations around town are continually monitored by a SCADA system.
 This is a wireless hi-tech automated monitoring system which immediately identifies problems in the system and notifies staff as to what and where the issue is.
-Oregon’s staff consists of 3 employees, Dave Kent, Jeff Pennington, and Scott Wallace.
+Oregon’s staff consists of 4 employees, Dave Kent, Jeff Pennington, Scott Wallace, and Dustin Runyon

 ABOUT THE TOWN